discover

 play video

-mpe vs midi
+mpe vs traditional midi

 mpe Per-Note Control